+3.11 Low-Default-Risk Obligation Measure-If the actuary is performing a funding valuation, the actuary should calculate and disclose a low-default-risk obligation measure of the benefits earned as of the measurement date.

+When calculating this measure, the actuary should select a discount rate derived from low-default-risk fixed income securities whose cash flows are reasonably consistent with the pattern of benefits expected to be paid in the future.
+Examples of discount rates that may meet these requirements include, but are not limited to, the following:

+- a.
+US Treasury yields; - b. rates implicit in settlement of plan obligations including payment of lump sums and purchases of annuities from insurance companies; - c. yields on corporate or tax-exempt general obligation municipal bonds that receive one of the two highest ratings given by a recognized ratings agency; - d. non-stabilized ERISA funding rates for single employer plans; and - e. multiemployer current liability rates.

+When calculating this measure, the actuary should use an immediate gain actuarial cost method.

-- 3.11 Investment Risk Defeasement Measure-If the actuary is performing a funding valuation, the actuary should calculate and disclose an obligation measure to reflect the cost of effectively defeasing the investment risk of the plan.
-The actuary should calculate the investment risk defeasement measure using the following: - a. benefits accrued as of the measurement date; - b. the unit credit actuarial cost method; - c. discount rates consistent with market yields for a hypothetical bond portfolio whose cash flows reasonably match the pattern of benefits expected to be paid in the future.
-For this purpose, the actuary should use either of the following: - 1.
-U.S. Treasury yields; or - 2. rates at which the pension obligation can be effectively settled.
-The actuary may use yields of fixed-income debt securities that receive one of the two highest ratings given by a recognized ratings agency; and - d. assumptions other than discount rates used in the funding valuation or other reasonable assumptions based on estimates inherent in market data, in accordance with ASOP Nos.
-27 and 35. - 3.12 Relationship Between Asset and Obligation Measurement-The actuary should reflect how plan or plan sponsor assets as of the measurement date are reported.
-For example, if the plan or plan sponsor assets have been reduced to reflect a lump sum paid, the lump sum or the related annuity value is excluded from the obligation. - 3.13 Actuarial Cost Method-When assigning periodic costs or actuarially determined contributions to time periods in advance of the time benefit payments are due, the actuary should select an actuarial cost method that meets the following criteria:
+When benefits are affected by the assumed discount rate or expected investment return, the actuary may reflect the impact of variations in benefits earned as of the measurement date.

+Other than the discount rate, the actuary may use the same assumptions used in the funding valuation for this measure.
+Alternatively, the actuary may select other reasonable assumptions in accordance with ASOP Nos.
+27 and 35.

+3.12 Relationship between Asset and Obligation Measurement-The actuary should reflect how plan or plan sponsor assets as of the measurement date are reported.
+For example, if the plan or plan sponsor assets have been reduced to reflect a lump sum paid, the lump sum or the related annuity value is excluded from the obligation.